Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

-800-282-2882, email address rush at EIB net.com.
+800-282-2882, email address, rush at EIBnet.com.

-Now, Mr. Snerdley says that the reason that no uh elected official with power will stand up and condemn the Mexicans on any aspect of this, particularly this absurd story that uh they're gonna sue us in our own courts if the guard apprehends anybody, says you can't, you just can't, if you're an elected official, you can't speak out against Mexicans.
+Now, Mr. Snerdley says that the reason that no elected official with power will stand up and condemn the Mexicans on any aspect of this, particularly this absurd story that they're going to sue us in our own courts if the guard apprehends anybody, says you can't, you just can't, if you're an elected official, you can't speak out against Mexicans because you're tainting the potential voter pool.

-Um you can't insult these people, elected officials.
+You can't insult these people, elected officials.

 This would be a laugh riot if it weren't so damn true.

-Given the efforts that are not being made to stop this, uh, you have to figure that the whole country of Mexico is being looked at as a potential voter block.
+Given the efforts that are not being made to stop this, you have to figure that the whole country of Mexico is being looked at as a potential voter block.

-One point or um another.
+One point or another.

 All right.